Last Updated on October 23, 2022

 Many traders use values between 5% and 10%.
 You can experiment with different percentage settings to see what gives the best results.
 For example, a setting of 4% may define waves more clearly than a setting of 5%.
 Since stocks have their own patterns, you may need to optimize the Zig Zag indicator’s percentage setting to suit whichever stock you are analyzing.

 How is Zig Zag calculated?

-You don’t need to manually calculate the Zig Zag indicator yourself, as the trading platform will plot the indicator for you.
+You don’t need to manually calculate the Zig Zag indicator yourself, as the trading platform (we use Amibroker in this article) will plot the indicator for you.
 But if you want to know how the indicator is calculated, here are the steps:

 - Choose the % price movement you consider significant for a price swing.